Bonnie Arbittier / Rivard Report

 The church’s historic bell cannot be rung because the structural integrity of its tower is in doubt despite earlier repairs.
-But an engineer and former catechism teacher at Immaculate Heart of Mary, Oliver Meza, noticed problems with the building’s roof and investigated the bell tower, the cap of which leans slightly.
-Because of Meza’s involvement, his employer, GP Commercial Construction of Grapevine, has donated $7 million in structural and roofing repairs.
+But business developer and former catechism teacher at Immaculate Heart of Mary, Oliver Meza, noticed problems with the building’s roof and investigated the bell tower, the cap of which leans slightly.
+Because of Meza’s involvement, his employer, GP Commercial Construction of Grapevine, has offered to conduct structural and roofing repairs.

 “We are thrilled to undertake this important project,” says Gregg Peterson, the company’s owner.
 “This jewel and fixture in San Antonio’s history deserves to be restored to its original glory, and to stand as a reminder of our history and a beacon of hope to future generations.”